When you contribute to a 401k or 403b retirement plan, you can choose whether they’re pre-tax contributions or after-tax contributions.

 WithdrawalsTaxed when you take qualified distributions.Tax-free withdrawals.

-Qualified DistributionsCan access the money when you reach the age of 59½.Can access the money when you reach the age of 59½.
+Qualified DistributionsCan withdraw the money without penalties when you reach the age of 59½.Can withdraw the money when you reach the age of 59½.

 Who should consider Roth deferrals?